ePages-de/epages-devportal/_posts/2020/2020-10-15-confi-booking-displays.md

 ---
 layout: post
-title: Displays for our conference rooms
+title: How to create meeting room schedule displays on your own
 date: 2020-10-15
 header_image: public/confis.jpg
 header_position: center
 header_overlay: true
 category: methods-and-tools
-tags: ["display", "outlook", "meeting"]
+tags: ["display", "outlook", "conference room", "rasberry pi"]
 authors: ["Norman"]
 about_authors: ["nfranke"]
 ---

-## From the idea to a functioning display

 Is the conference room free at the moment?
 Or has a colleague already booked it?
 Am I interrupting an ongoing meeting?

-These and many more questions will surely go through most people's minds when they stand in front of a locked conference room.
+These and many more questions will surely go through most peoples' minds when they stand in front of a locked conference room.

-On the other hand, many people are familiar with the situation, that you are in a meeting and you are disturbed by colleagues bursting in because they think that the room is free.
+On the other hand, many people will be familiar with the following situation: You are in a meeting and you are disturbed by colleagues bursting in because they think that the room is free.

-To avoid these and other problems, we have thought about building small displays for our conference rooms to give a quick overview of the booked times of the respective rooms.There are some solutions on the market but we have decided to build them ourselves.
+To avoid these and other problems, we have thought about building small displays for our conference rooms to give a quick overview of the booked time slots of the respective rooms.
+There are some solutions on the market but we have decided to build one ourselves.

-As we always employ interns in the company and looking for practical and interesting projects, this was a very good opportunity.
+As we at ePages regularly employ interns and look for practical and interesting projects, this was a very good opportunity.
 Three interns were involved in this project.
-Henri (the first trainee) already set up a working prototype and built a first display.
+Henri (the first intern) has already set up a working prototype and built a first display.
-Nikolas and Kilian (further trainees) have refined and extended it.
+Nikolas and Kilian (further interns) have refined and extended it.

-The initial proto-type with a 3D-printed housing and small display was then transformed into a finished 10.1&Prime; touch display in a cool wooden frame.
+The initial prototype with a 3D-printed housing and a small display was then transformed into the final 10.1&Prime; touch display in a cool wooden frame.
-The rudimentary proto-type has also changed a lot and an appointment booking option has been added.
+The rudimentary prototype has also changed a lot and an appointment booking option has been added.

 {% image_custom image="/assets/img/pages/blog/images/blog-confi-comparison.jpg" width="70" lightbox %}

 ## The technology behind it

-Basically, it can be said that the structure described below does not necessarily have to be used.
+Basically, it can be said that you don't necessarily need to use the structure described below.
-This project also aimed to show the trainees working on it a variety of technology.
-Since different systems have already been used in the company, we have concentrated on using and expanding them.
+This project also aimed to show the interns working on it a variety of technologies.
+Since different systems have already been used in the company, we concentrated on using and expanding them.
 Not all parts can be reproduced identically and the following lines of code serve as an example and illustration of how such a project can be implemented.

 ### The data source

-As data source and resource management we use the functionality of the resource calendars of Outlook.
+As data source and resource management we use the functionality of the resource calendars of [Outlook](https://www.microsoft.com/en-us/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook){:target="_blank"}.
-There we have created a dedicated calendar for each conference room.
+There, we have created a dedicated calendar for each conference room.
 All colleagues can use it to book the room for their appointments.
-Collisions and double bookings are minimised via the appointment scheduling option.
-Nevertheless, this is not completely excluded.
+Collisions and double bookings are minimized via the appointment scheduling option.
+Nevertheless, this is not completely impossible.

-Outlook offers the possibility of querying these calendars externally using Exchange Web Services Calls (EWS) and displaying the individual entries.
+Outlook offers the possibility of querying these calendars externally using [Exchange Web Services Calls (EWS)](https://docs.microsoft.com/en-us/exchange/client-developer/exchange-web-services/start-using-web-services-in-exchange){:target="_blank"} and displaying the individual entries.

 ### The intermediate layer / message broker